Bayernatoor/btc_self_custody/src/faqs/hardware_wallet_setup/hardware_faq2.md

 <br>

-**24\.** Congrats, you've successfully created a new seed on your coldcard.
+**24\.** Congrats, you've successfully created a new seed (private key) on your Coldcard.
 But we're not done yet.

 <br>

-**25\.** If we're using this device to protect large sums of bitcoin we'll want to make sure we did everything correctly.
-To confirm that we did, we'll delete the seed from the device and restore it using the words we wrote down.
+**25\.** If you're using this device to protect large sums of bitcoin you'll want to make sure you did everything correctly.
+To confirm that you did, you'll delete the seed from the device and restore it using the words you wrote down.

 <br>

-**26\.** Every seed generates a unique Fingerprint, let's write that down.
+**26\.** Every seed generates a unique Fingerprint (AKA Extended/Master Fingerprint), let's write that down.
 Click on ***Advanced -> View Identity***.
 A unique Fingerprint will appear, write it down.
-You can add it to the backup card.

 <br>